Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 IPv6.
 In using the Dual-Stack approach which is a prerequisite of

-the here described mechanism no differences regarding the service
+the mechanism described in this draft, no differences regarding the

-level of both protocols are expected.
-Each service can be provided
+service level of both protocols are expected.
+Each service can be

-with the same quality level independently of the chosen version of
+provided with the same quality level independently of the chosen

 But regarding applications on end systems the Internet access